What about stewardship? (31/3/11)

 29 'For to everyone who has, more will be given, and he will have abundance; but from him who does not have, even what he has will be taken away.
 30 And cast the unprofitable servant into the outer darkness.
 There will be weeping and gnashing of teeth.'
 NKJV

-This is a parable about what the kingdom of heaven is like....it is NOT a teaching about worldly wealth because Jesus says 'My kingdom is NOT of this world'....and money certainly is.
-The parable uses a natural illustration to show how the spiritual realm works....it is NOT a teaching on financial stewardship as is often claimed!
+This is a parable about what the kingdom of heaven is like.
+It is NOT a teaching about worldly wealth because Jesus says 'My kingdom is NOT of this world'.
+The parable uses a natural illustration to show how the spiritual realm works and it is NOT in anyway intended to be a teaching on financial stewardship which is the context in which it is most often presented!

-This subject of the stewardship is clearly demonstrated in the parallel verses in Luke (below)…..where the further details given show that this parable is addressing Israel……and its failure to produce the fruit God desired of their stewardship of what He had given them. ....or to come into relationship with God themselves.
-They thought all they had to do was obey laws (Rom 10:3)...and that this 'obedience' was what made them special!
+This subject of the stewardship of the gospel is confirmed in the parallel verses in Luke (below), where the further details given show that this parable is addressing Israel and its failure to produce the fruit God desired of their stewardship of the covenant God had given them.

 Luke 19:11-27